Tim entered politics after winning the seat of Gippsland East at the November 2010 State election.

 He is a born and bred East Gippslander who was brought up on the Gippsland Lakes at Metung.

-The family name is synonymous with Bulls Cruisers and Tim has a lifelong passion of enjoying and protecting the lakes environment for future generations to enjoy.
+The family name is synonymous with Bulls Cruisers and Tim has a lifelong passion of enjoying all the region has to offer.

 Tim is determined to fight for our fair share of government resources to improve services for rural and regional communities.